kata-containers/kata-containers/docs/how-to/how-to-run-kata-containers-with-SE-VMs.md

 - Host key document as `HKD-0000-0000000.crt`

-and two certificates at `$HOME/certificates`:
+and two certificates and one revocation list at `$HOME/certificates`:

+- IBM Z signing-key certificate as `ibm-z-host-key-signing-gen2.crt`
 - `DigiCert` intermediate CA certificate as `DigiCertCA.crt`
-- IBM Z signing-key certificate as `ibm-z-host-key-signing.crt`
+- IBM Z host key certificate revocation list as `ibm-z-host-key-gen2.crl`

 you can construct a secure image using the following procedure: